rdlowrey/auryn/README.md

 for their dependencies.
 Because the DIC recursively instantiates the dependencies of objects it creates we have no need to pass around a Service Locator.
 Additionally, this example shows how we can eliminate evil Singletons using the sharing capabilities of the auryn DIC.
-In the front controller code, we share the request object so that any classes instantiated by the `auryn\Injector` that ask for a `Request` will receive the same instance.
+In the front controller code, we share the request object so that any classes instantiated by the `Auryn\Injector` that ask for a `Request` will receive the same instance.
 This feature not only helps eliminate Singletons, but also the need for hard-to-test `static` properties.